danfuzz/samizdat/doc/samizdat-0-lib/Int.md

 #### `shr(int, shift) <> int`

 Returns the first argument bit-shifted by an amount indicated by the second argument.
-This is identical to `ishl`, except that the sense of positive and negative `shift` is reversed.
+This is identical to `shl`, except that the sense of positive and negative `shift` is reversed.

 **Note:** Unlike some other languages, there is no unsigned right-shift